A single email could change your life.

 Using a combination of all of these methods, it’s fair to say that you should be able to figure out an email address for about 95% of the people you want to reach.
 There are, of course, still a few that remain really good at hiding their email address.

 In that case, it may be best to look for a warm introduction.

 Find a business associate, partner, or co-worker who you think would be willing and able to introduce you.
 Then, use these same methods to find their email address.

 Once you’ve found it, send them a simple email:

 I’m trying to get in touch with [MAIN PERSON] about [REASON FOR DISCUSSION].
 I haven’t been able to find the right email for them.

 Would you be able to put me in touch?

-If you don’t receive a response, try following up once or twice then move on to someone else who might be able to make the introduction.
+If you don’t receive a response, try following up a few more times, then move on to someone else who might be able to make the introduction.

 I would be remiss if I didn’t offer one final word of caution about the entire premise of this post.
 And that is this: Use these methods responsibly.